 Of all the places that I have traveled, Hong Kong has been the most open and welcoming.
 I feel that Hong Kongers have such a deep appreciation for their country that they are excited to share it with others.
 I know this post is a lot to read already, but I encourage you to read about these four special interactions I had with Hong Kongers during my visit and you will see a shining example of the people there – kind, considerate, and helpful.
 Protestors are even apologizing to tourists – how often do you see that?

 Despite the obvious calm of the protestors, the Hong Kong police have used brutal methods to contain them including tear gas, water cannons, and eye-gouging.
 The danger to protestors now has now even elevated to non-protest areas such as the train.
-If you can stomach it, I encourage you to watch the video below.
 Currently, the Chinese military is convoying to Hong Kong and there is worry that this will turn into Tiananmen Square all over again.

 Spread the word & call your representative